 - d.
 Collaborate with the state agency and implement requirements to comply with the Family First Prevention Services Act of 2018 (PL 115-123) and other programs affecting Specialty Plan members. - 3.4.2 Network Development and Monitoring Plan - The Specialty Plan shall develop and submit a Network Development and Management Plan that meets the requirements otherwise identified herein in "Network Development and Management Plan" and demonstrates that the Specialty Plan maintains a sufficient provider network to meet the needs of its members.
 In addition, the Specialty Plan's Network Development and Management Plan shall include the following: - a.
 A summary of the Specialty Plan's provider training and education activities, including those promoting the delivery of trauma-informed and evidence-based services; - b.
 A summary of the Specialty Plan's strategies for expanding its network of providers with experience and expertise in treating the needs that are common to children and young adults in the Specialty Plan such as abuse, neglect, sexual offender behavior, comorbid complex conditions, and trauma exposure; and - c.
-An OOS placement summary that includes the number of members placed OOS during the reporting period, a description of the unique needs of the members or circumstances that necessitate placement OOS, and the efforts by the Specialty Plan to develop in-network options. - 3.4.3 PCP Provider Responsibilities In addition to the requirements otherwise specified herein in "PCP Responsibilities," when assessing and screening to determine members' medical and behavioral health service needs, the Specialty Plan shall ensure that PCPs assess for the signs, symptoms, and risks of trauma to inform treatment approaches and trauma-informed service needs. - 3.4.4 Behavioral Health Providers In addition to the requirements otherwise specified herein in "Behavioral Health Providers," the Specialty Plan shall also include the following behavioral health service providers in its provider network: - a.
-Comprehensive Community Support Services (hereinafter referred to as CCS) Providers The Specialty Plan shall include providers in network that deliver CCS services for Specialty Plan members placed in a CD-licensed residential facility, qualified residential treatment program (hereinafter referred to as QRTP,) as set forth in 13 CSR 35-71.160 therapeutic foster home, or as aftercare following the member's discharge from such placements. - a.
-Practitioners certified in one or more of the following evidence-based practices (EBPs): Eye Movement Desensitization Reprocessing (EMDR), Trauma Focused Cognitive-Behavioral Therapy (TF-CBT), and Dialectical Behavior Therapy (DBT).
+An OOS placement summary that includes the number of members placed OOS during the reporting period, a description of the unique needs of the members or circumstances that necessitate placement OOS, and the efforts by the Specialty Plan to develop in-network options. - 3.4.3 PCP Provider Responsibilities In addition to the requirements otherwise specified herein in "PCP Responsibilities," when assessing and screening to determine members' medical and behavioral health service needs, the Specialty Plan shall ensure that PCPs assess for the signs, symptoms, and risks of trauma to inform treatment approaches and trauma-informed service needs. - 3.4.4 Behavioral Health Providers In addition to the requirements otherwise specified herein in "Behavioral Health Providers," the Specialty Plan shall also include the following behavioral health service providers in its provider network:

-The following Amendment has revised this section: Amendment 001 Home State Health
+The following Amendment has revised this section: Amendment 003 Home State Health